 The bacterium, Helicobacter pylori (H.pylori), is found in about half of the world’s population, and can be transmitted via unclean food, fecal matter, tepid water, and even via saliva when kissing or sharing a glass.
-The really bad news is that antibiotics that used to manage H.pylori infections are becoming less effective every day.
+The really bad news is that antibiotics that used to manage H.pylori infections are every day.

 To complicate matters, the attempted eradication of H.pylori with antibiotics may be causing other issues, according to Dr. Dimitris Tsoukalas, a leading expert in the application of Metabolomics and Nutritional Medicine in chronic and autoimmune diseases, as well as the author of How To Live 150 Years In Health.

-“While H.pylori eradication helps improve the stomach ulcer healing rates, when eradicated it can at the same time worsen the symptoms of GERD (Gastroesophageal reflux disease),” says Dr. Tsoukalas.
+“While H.pylori eradication helps improve the stomach ulcer healing rates, when eradicated it can at the same time worsen the symptoms of (Gastroesophageal reflux disease),” says Dr. Tsoukalas.
 “That’s because H.pylori has the ability to regulate and decrease acidity in the stomach by releasing urease (an enzyme) and regulating gastrin levels.”